 Oftentimes a spouse will call in stating that he/she wants a divorce and that both spouses have agreed on everything; all they need is someone to write it up so they could sign on the dotted line.
 The problem with this scenario, however, is that if the couple can agree on everything, they wouldn’t be divorcing, right?
+It is a conflict of interest for one attorney to represent both spouses.

-What is common, however, is that the parties agree that one spouse will hire an attorney and the other will represent himself pro se.
+What is common, however, is that the parties agree that one spouse will hire a divorce attorney and the other will represent himself pro se.
 This way, one attorney drafts the documents and can streamline the divorce process in court.
 However, this attorney must advise the pro se party that he/she does not represent him/her and that the other party has the right to seek an attorney.
 That party could either negotiate the agreement without the assistance of counsel or could hire an attorney simply to review the documents and advise as to whether he/she should sign.

 It is important to remember, however, that no matter what advise the other lawyer provides to try and get you to sign the agreement or to negotiate the terms of the agreement, that he/she represents your spouse, and not you; any proposal the lawyer provides is to further your spouse’s interest’s, and not yours.